 Sectoral Solutions course track.
 All Faculty of Business students take a sequence of courses spread over two or three years, that build knowledge and sectoral-analysis skills for the main sectors of the economy.
 In the second year, students are exposed to 8-10 different industrial sectors.
 They gather information about them, analyze their markets, and learn through invited talks of prominent industry representatives.
 In the third year, students focus on several sectors of choice in both the global and local arenas and learn in depth through case studies and sectoral analyses.
 In their final year, most students engage in a team-based project with a company from their preferred sector, working towards solving an actual problem outstanding for that company.
 Students pursuing the B.A. in Business Administration, finish the Sectoral Solutions course sequence with a comprehensive multi-week simulation game, integrating all sectoral and business function knowledge acquired throughout their undergraduate education.

 Mandatory and voluntary internships.
-All students are required to undertake 8 to 12 weeks of internships with either domestic or international companies.
+All students are required to undertake 8 weeks of internships with either domestic or international companies.
 Most students choose to pursue longer and varied internships on a voluntary basis as well.

 Professional Development Office.
 A dedicated team of professional advisers supports students in their skill development, provide career guidance, and organize the annual Sectoral Orienteering Days.
 This is a two-week marathon of workshops, on-campus company visits and presentations from invited guest speakers, mock interviews, and career talks, covering the whole spectrum of industry sectors.